Len Williams (speedway rider): Career

 Williams narrowly missed out on qualifying for the 1951 Individual Speedway World Championship.
-In 1952 he was selected (along with his brother) for the England team to face Scotland, and also rode for Britain against an 'overseas' team.
+In 1952, he was selected (along with his brother) for the England team to face Scotland, and also rode for Britain against an 'overseas' team.
 Williams won the inaugural Midland Riders' Championship in 1952.

 Williams continued riding for the Hunters for six seasons between 1951 and 1956 and taking over from Cyril Page as captain, before retiring.
-In 1956 he was denied a second Midland Riders' Championship after narrowly losing out to teammate Ken McKinlay.
+In 1956, he was denied a second Midland Riders' Championship after narrowly losing out to teammate Ken McKinlay.

-He came out of retirement to return to the Sheffield team in 1960, also riding in 1961, but only in home matches.
+Williams came out of retirement to return to the Sheffield team in 1960, also riding in 1961, but only in home matches.

-He died in June 2007 at the age of 86.
+Williams died in June 2007 at the age of 86.